keMoleseng/alx-system_engineering-devops/0x00-shell_basics/README.md

 The mv command moves a file from one directory to another.
 The rm commad deletes files.
 The rmdir command deletes a directory.
+The cd .. command takes us back to the previous directory.